How can we harness the power of the rising generation

 Curiosity/Creativity: ability to seek out and discover possibilities

 Often, adult children are expected to go off and “seek their fortune.”
 In a legacy family, the “fortune” and its benefits already exist, posing a challenge and an opportunity.
 To help provide character and skill-building opportunities, young family members are encouraged, and sometimes expected to, gain experience outside the family enterprise first.
-As Valerie Galinskaya, a Managing Director and Wealth Strategist at Merrill Center for Family Wealth™ notes, “explicitly defining and having a dialogue around the expectations for joining the family business is empowering for both the senior and rising generations.”
+As Valerie Galinskaya, a managing director and head of the Merrill Center for Family Wealth™ notes, “explicitly defining and having a dialogue around the expectations for joining the family business is empowering for both the senior and rising generations.”
 Many families believe that the rising generation should demonstrate capacity independently before they join the family business.
 Often, they establish a requirement for a minimum number of years outside work experience and a degree supporting the role they wish to enter in the family business.
 This merit-based approach can also help the rising generation develop credibility, especially in the eyes of non-family employees, as well as build important self-confidence.

 BUILDING STEWARDS THROUGH PARENTING

 When the trappings of wealth are everywhere, it can reinforce a sense that children born into wealth are “special” in undefined ways, affecting their expectations about their future.
 Sometimes, this specialness becomes a sense of entitlement.
 The goal of the wealthy household is to actively teach the purpose of wealth in order to help children transition towards stewardship — the responsibility to sustain and add to the family’s wealth.